-To remove sun spots – Mix together 1 ounce of Cucumber juice,1/2 teaspoon each of lemon juice and rose water and apply with a cotton swab.
-Allow to sit on the affected parts of the skin for ½ to 1 hour.
-Rinse first with luke warm water followed by cool water.
-For bad sweat odour, Mix 1 part ‘Trifla Powder, 1 part Fuller’s and 1/4th part sandal wood powder.
-Mix with rose water as needed to make a paste and apply on sweaty areas of the body.
+To remove sun spots – Mix together 1 ounce of Cucumber juice,1/2 teaspoon each of lemon juice, and rose water and apply with a cotton swab.
+Allow sitting on the affected parts of the skin for ½ to 1 hour.
+Rinse first with lukewarm water followed by cool water.
+For bad sweat odor, Mix 1 part ‘Trifla Powder, 1 part Fuller’s, and 1/4th part sandalwood powder.
+Mix with rose water as needed to make a paste and apply to sweaty areas of the body.
 Rub the mixture off when it is almost dry.
-Take a bath with room temperature water or luke warm water.
+Take a bath with room temperature water or lukewarm water.

 To treat acne, Ayurveda recommends taking blood purifying herbs internally and applying medicated pastes externally.
 The recommended herbs for internal use in acne are Chirayta (Swertia Chirata) and Neem bark powder( Azadirachta indica).
-Either can be taken in powder form ½ teaspoons twice a day before meals twice a day with plain water .
+Either can be taken in powder form ½ teaspoons twice a day before meals or twice a day with plain water.